-The component "Random number generation (FCS_RNG.1)" has to be newly created according the new version of the "Anwendungshinweise und Interpretationen zum Schema (AIS)" [6].
-This security functional component is used instead of the functional component FCS_RNG.1 defined in [1].
+The component "Random number generation (FCS\RNG.1)" has to be newly created according "Anwendungshinweise und Interpretationen zum Schema (AIS)" [6].
+This security functional component is used instead of the functional component FCS\RNG.1 defined in the protection profile [1].

-The family "Generation of random numbers (FCS_RNG)" is specified as follows (Common Criteria Part 2 extended).
+The family "Generation of random numbers (FCS\RNG)" is specified as follows (Common Criteria Part 2 extended).

-6.5 Definition of FCS RNG.1
+6.5 Definition of FCS\RNG.1

 This section describes the functional requirements for the generation of random numbers, which may be used as secrets for cryptographic purposes or authentication.
-The IT security functional requirements for the TOE are defined in an additional family (FCS_RNG) of the Class FCS (Cryptographic support).
+The IT security functional requirements for the TOE are defined in an additional family (FCS\RNG) of the Class FCS (Cryptographic support).

-FCS_RNG Generation of random numbers
+FCS\RNG Generation of random numbers